SamLiu1218/IMC-thresholding/README.md

   - The histogram shows pixel intensity distributions.
 Bars are colored by the colormap selected.
 Blue dash line shows the cmin, red showing cmax.
   - The slide bar is of the same scale as the histogram.
-  - Use the text input to change cmin and cmax is more precise and also faster.
+  - Using the text input boxes to change cmin and cmax is more precise and also faster.

 The min-list and max-list widgets show the values already set for the current marker across all spots.
 Use them to quickly apply existing thresholds.